Nxve/AutoMudaeExt/README.md

     - Change checkboxes to Discord's toggle buttons
     - Change dropdowns to Discord's style
     - Add a fade out/in to scrollbar thumb when not active
+    - Highlight Discord messages when claiming characters/kakeras, when stolen, etc
 - Better logic/performance:
     - Handle hourly reset
     - Prevent tab from going inactive